 The corner is named after the bakery which stood here from 1904-84, now Reed House, see the plaque on wall.
 During World War II, Great Shelford was a billeting-place for soldiers.
 The Freestone family welcomed them and served refreshments.
 Cross London Road, the former turnpike, to the green, with the village sign and information plaques.
 Continue on Woollards Lane past Shelford Delicatessen, which has refreshments, and the Library, rebuilt in 2010.

 In 1921, the Parish Council acquired two fields reaching to the river as a Recreation Ground (there is an attractive walk to the river).
 During World War II, it was an army camp.
 The hall was built in 1958 as a war memorial.
 Continue along Woollards Lane: most of the shops started as private homes, built in the 1900s-1930s.
 The baker’s (Days) has outdoor seating.
-Barclays Bank was built in 1991 on the site of Robinson’s Dairy.
+The building opposite was used Barclays Bank from 1991 to c.
+2020, on the site of Robinson’s Dairy.
 Continue to the junction.

 10. The British School

 The building to the left was the non-conformist British School, built in 1870.
 After it closed in 1906, Frederick Pumfrey used it as a garage.
 The site was redeveloped as housing in 2012.
 Go left along Church Street past the church, turn left into King’s Mill Lane and continue to the River Cam.